pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 #### Further Functionality
 * You can click the `Open Surface in Window` button to open a view of the surface in a separate window.
 Gaze positions on the surface will be visualized in this window in real-time.
 * Streaming Surfaces with Pupil Capture - Detected surfaces as well as gaze positions relative to the surface are broadcast under the `surface` topic.
 Check out [this video](http://youtu.be/qHmfMxGST7A) for a demonstration.
 * Surface Metrics with Pupil Player - if you have defined surfaces, you can generate surface visibility reports or gaze count per surface.
-See our [blog post](https://pupil-labs.com/blog/0392-release) for more information.

 #### Legacy Markers
 The legacy surface system used simple square markers, which are less robust to detect.